-Everything You Need To Know About a Car Accident Claim
+Everything You Need To Know About Filing A Car Accident Claim

 Car accidents happen frequently and they can have catastrophic consequences on people’s lives.
 Serious injuries are common in collisions and could result in temporary or permanent disability.
 Medical costs stemming from car accidents are expensive, and victims may also experience lost wages due to their injuries.
 If you were the victim of a car accident and suffered bodily injury, you can file a car accident personal injury claim to receive fair compensation.
 At Warner, Sechrest & Butts, P.A., we can provide you with a car accident attorney Gainesville, FL, residents can count on.

 What To Do After A Car Accident

 After a car accident, it is important to take the necessary steps to gather critical information for your case.
 Be sure to contact 911 so that an officer can arrive at the scene.
 The officer will complete a Traffic Collisions Report which will detail important information and witnesses regarding the accident.
 You may later obtain a copy of the report for your claim.

 While at the scene of the accident, write down the other driver’s name and the following information: license plate ID, insurance company name and account, and contact information.
 Also take photographs, if possible, of the location and damages.
 Be sure to seek immediate medical attention after the accident, even if you don’t feel injured.
 A doctor will be able to diagnose your injuries and record them, which will help your credibility during the injury claim.